Buying African Souvenirs and Gifts in Kampala – Uganda

 Among the perfect souvenirs from Uganda and beyond arts and crafts, you might want to consider buying some excellent Ugandan Coffee or Tea.
 There is also a high-quality Vanilla Product that is grown and produced here.
 Ben and Jerry Ice-Cream Makers have bought it for years.

 There are many other spices that can be bought here including Saffron which like Vanilla is like precious Gold.

-Uganda Waragi, the drink of choice for Ugandans, a variety of Gin would be another out of the ordinary gifts.
-There is a superb Honey, and Shea Butter cosmetic products produced from Shea Nuts.
+Uganda Waragi, the drink of choice for Ugandans, a variety of Gin would be another out-of-the-ordinary gift.
+There is a superb Honey, and Shea Butter cosmetic product produced from Shea Nuts.
 Dried Fruit and Nuts also make great Gifts.